 Nicholas Diak is a popculture scholar with interests in Italian genre films, exploitation cinema, post-industrial and neofolk music, comic books, and the influence of H. P. Lovecraft on popular culture.
 He is one of the members of the H. P. Lovecast Podcast which airs once a month.

-He holds a bachelors from DeVry (I know...) and a masters from the University of Washington.
-He lives in southern California, attends many comic book and gaming conventions, collects pinup girl art, plays video games and experiments with different recipes in the kitchen.
+He holds a masters from the University of Washington.
+He lives in southern California, attends many comic book and gaming conventions, collects pinup girl art, loves tiki culture plays video games and experiments with different recipes in the kitchen.

 Current research areas:

-Peplum/Neo-Peplum films and television, HP Lovecraft, and synthwave music.
+Peplum/Neo-Peplum films and television, H. P. Lovecraft, post-industrial and synthwave music.

 Recent scholarly activity:

 Currently finishing an essay on Stranger Things and synthwave music for an upcoming anthology.
 Recording monthly episodes of the H. P. Lovecast Podcast.
 Contributing articles to Fanbase Press.

 Co-created and co-chairing the Ann Radcliffe Academic Conference.
 The CFP is open for the 2018 conference: http://stokercon2018.org/the-convention/ann-radcliffe-academic-conference/

 The New Peplum: Essays on Sword and Sandal Films and Television Programs since the 1990s.
 Ed.
 Nicholas Diak.
 McFarland, 2017.